-Most families can be traced back to the 1800s, many back further and where a connection can be made to more distinguished families with proven pedigrees much earlier.
+Most families can be traced back to at least the 1800s and many back further, where a connection can be made to well-documented families with proven pedigrees much earlier.

-There are a number of factors that will determine the success.
+There are a number of factors that will determine success.

 What information can I expect?

 All research will include a transcription of the information found in the resources consulted.
-The findings will be explained and if applicable additional socio-economic information included to give context to your family story.
+The findings will be explained and if applicable additional socio-economic information included adding context to your family story.